imagej/napari-imagej/doc/examples/trackmate.rst

 through the TrackMate tracking options to generate tracks.
 Using the sample data, we used the following settings for successful tracking:

 - **Detector**: LoG (Laplacian of Gaussian) detector
-    - *Estimated object diameter*: 50 pixels
+    - *Estimated object diameter*: 17 micron
     - *Quality threshold*: 0
     - *Pre-process with media filter*: Yes
     - *sub-pixel localization*: Yes